Food Safety Certification Practice Test

 Question: 1 / 400

-It prevents the growth of harmful microorganisms
+The growth of harmful bacteria

 Get further explanation with Examzify DeepDiveBeta